-An electrified Caltrain system would set the stage for an expanded modern regional electric train service and a statewide HSR service.
-The Proposed Project facilities evaluated herein would be designed to accommodate HSR service, as well as Caltrain service.
-The term "accommodate" is being used in this case to mean that the Caltrain Proposed Project would install the same type of power supply and distribution system proposed for the HSR system.
-Other improvements needed to enable high-speed trains to use the Caltrain line would be evaluated in a separate environmental process.
+- 38 An electrified Caltrain system would set the stage for an expanded modern regional electric train - 39 service and a statewide HSR service.
+The Proposed Project facilities evaluated herein would be - 40 designed to accommodate HSR service, as well as Caltrain service.
+The term "accommodate" is being

-- 33 Extension of Caltrain from its present 4th and King Street terminus to the site of the Transbay - 34 Terminal was evaluated in a separate environmental document, the Transbay Terminal/Caltrain - 35 Downtown Extension/Redevelopment Project EIS/EIR, by FTA, the City and County of San - 36 Francisco, the San Francisco Redevelopment Agency, and the JPB.
-The Final EIS/EIR was certified in - 2004 and the Record of Decision on the EIS was issued in February 2005.
-The Transbay Terminal - 38 project includes electrification of the Caltrain line from 4th and King Streets to the Transbay - 39 Terminal.
-Subsequent addenda have been completed, and a Supplemental EIS/EIR is presently - 40 being prepared for certain limited proposed changes to the design of the project.
+- used in this case to mean that the Caltrain Proposed Project would install the same type of power supply and distribution system proposed for the HSR system.
+It is important to note that PCEP is a separate project from the HSR project.
+Other improvements needed to enable high-speed trains to use the Caltrain line would be evaluated in a separate environmental process led by the CHSRA as the lead agency for HSR. - 6 Extension of Caltrain from its present 4th and King Street terminus to the site of the Transbay 7 Terminal Transit Center (TTC) was evaluated in a separate environmental document, the Transbay 8 Terminal/Caltrain Downtown Extension (DTX)/Redevelopment Project EIS/EIR, by FTA, the City 9 and County of San Francisco, the San Francisco Redevelopment Agency, and the JPB.
+The Final 10 EIS/EIR was certified in 2004 and the Record of Decision on the EIS was issued in February 2005.
+The Transbay Terminal DTX/TTC project includes construction of an underground rail line 11 12 extension electrification of the Caltrain line from 4th and King Streets to the Transbay Terminal TTC 13 and construction of the TTC.
+The DTX/TTC project would provide for both Caltrain and HSR service 14 to the TTC as well as consolidation of many transit service linkages at the TTC as well as 15 development surrounding the TTC.
+Subsequent addenda have been completed, and a Supplemental 16 EIS/EIR is presently being prepared for certain limited proposed changes to the design of the 17 project.

-1 S.3 Purpose of Project
+ES.3 Purpose and Objectives of Project